gyulanemeth/bluefox.email/docs/projects/data-feeds.md

 ## Required Feeds

-The **Required** checkbox on the feed controls what happens when the feed fails or returns no items at send time:
+The **Required** checkbox on the feed controls what happens when the feed fails to load at send time:

-- **Required = on**: If the feed fails to load or returns zero items, **the email will not be sent**.
-Use this when the feed content is essential (e.g. a digest that is meaningless without items).
+- **Required = on**: If the feed fails to load, **the email will not be sent**.
+Use this when the feed content is essential (e.g. a digest that is meaningless without it).
-- **Required = off**: If the feed fails or is empty, the email is still sent — the loop simply renders nothing for that feed.
+- **Required = off**: If the feed fails to load, the email is still sent and the loop simply renders nothing for that feed.
 Use this for optional/supplementary content.

 If an email has multiple feeds, each feed's Required flag is evaluated independently.